Background Operation #

 #

-This is how a RPCL interpreter may be instantiated to run in background with the identifier ctltest
+This is how a RPCL interpreter may be instantiated to run in background with the identifier ctltest:

-|
+| | |

-The control
+The control Frontend

 #

-program makes the CTL frontend functions available like this:
+The control program makes the CTL frontend functions available like this:

 $ ./control -h